survivejs/webpack-book/manuscript/advanced_techniques/02_linting.md

 ## EditorConfig

 [EditorConfig](http://editorconfig.org/) allows you to maintain a consistent coding style across different IDEs and editors.
 Some even come with built-in support.
 For others, you have to install a separate plugin.
-In addition to this you'll need to set up a `.editorconfig` file like this:
+In addition to this you'll need to set up a file like this:

 **.editorconfig**